JonathanMEdwards/subtext10/doc/language.md

 check n[2] =?
 2
 ```

-When an item is accessed, the `~index` extra result is the index value:
+When an item is accessed, the index value is exported as `~index`:
 ```
 x = n[i]
 check x~index =? i